willgu29/StaticWebsiteBuider/README.md

-# Simple Workflow for Setting Up Static Website
+# Simple Workflow for Setting Up a Static Website

 1. Find / create a design in Figma
 2. Import figma design into builder.io